-Elevating Erie is a collaborative effort between the City of Syracuse and the Town of DeWitt to address a portion of the 14 mile gap in the Erie Canalway Trail System within Central New York.
-While the original Erie Canal through DeWitt and Syracuse has been paved over for 100 years, the corridor has remained significant to the region by transporting people and goods.
+Elevating Erie is a collaborative effort to address a portion of the 14 mile gap in the Erie Canalway Trail System within Central New York.
+While the original Erie Canal through Central New York between DeWitt and Camillus has been paved over for 100 years, the corridor has remained significant to the region by transporting people and goods.
 The corridor now has the potential to become part of the longest continuous bicycle and pedestrian trail in North America.

 what do we mean by Elevating?

 We wanted to pursue an approach to the historical Erie Canal corridor that would help to reclaim and celebrate its heritage in a way that could stimulate additional economic investment (just as the original investment in the Canal did 200 years ago).
 In the Fall of 2015, the City of Syracuse and Town of DeWitt launched Elevating Erie by issuing an open call for ideas through a competition to identify innovative ways to stimulate and guide the future development of the Canalway corridor within both the Town and the City.
 This jointly-sponsored solicitation, made possible with funding from the New York State Department of State and the Central New York Community Foundation, solicited ideas from the international design community through an open call for ideas.
 64 different proposals were received representing ideas from 16 different countries.
 The ideas competition was a first step towards initiating a community discussion about the importance of the canal corridor, and how best to reclaim its heritage in a celebratory and stimulating fashion.